Omaha Reservation: History

-The reservation was established by a treaty at Washington, D.C. dated March 16, 1854.
+The reservation was established by a treaty at Washington, D.C., dated March 16, 1854.
 By this treaty, the Omaha Nation sold the majority of its land west of the Missouri River to the United States, but was authorized to select an area of 300,000 acres to keep as a permanent reservation.
 The Omaha Nation chose an area around the Blackbird Hills and obtained the President's approval on May 11, 1855.

 In a treaty on March 6, 1865, the Omaha Nation agreed to sell the northern part of the reservation to the United States for the use of Ho-Chunk refugees from Crow Creek, South Dakota who became the Winnebago Tribe of Nebraska, establishing the Winnebago Reservation just north of the Omaha Reservation.
-The Omahas later conveyed an additional 12,348 acres of timber land to the Winnebago Reservation through an act of Congress on June 22, 1874 and a deed dated July 31, 1874.
+The Omahas later conveyed an additional 12,348 acres of timber land to the Winnebago Reservation through an act of Congress on June 22, 1874, and a deed dated July 31, 1874.
 This reduced the Omaha Reservation to its present size.

 Federal legislation in the late nineteenth century caused the reservation to be allotted, ultimately enabling white settlers to buy most of the land on the reservation.
 An act on June 10, 1872, authorized the survey and sale of land on the western end of the reservation, but the property initially failed to attract buyers, resulting in the sale of only 300.72 acres the first year.

 Through the lobbying efforts of anthropologist Alice Cunningham Fletcher, Congress passed another act on August 7, 1882, that divided the eastern portion of the reservation into individual allotments for Omaha tribal members, while authorizing the sale of land west of the Sioux City and Nebraska Railroad to settlers and speculators.
 Fletcher personally oversaw the allotments, allocating 76810 acres to 954 tribal members and leaving about 55000 acres in tribal ownership.
 The 1882 act on the Omaha Reservation served as a model for the Dawes Act of 1887, which authorized the similar allotment of land on reservations nationwide.
-An additional act on March 3, 1893 allotted most of the remaining Omaha tribal land to individual women and children who had been left out of the 1882 legislation.
+An additional act on March 3, 1893, allotted most of the remaining Omaha tribal land to individual women and children who had been left out of the 1882 legislation.

 The sale of land on the reservation has led to numerous jurisdictional disputes between the Omaha Nation and the white-led government of Thurston County, which is entirely within the Omaha and Winnebago reservations.
 Special legislation in 1916 empowered the county to assess property tax on Omaha allotments, forcing a large number of tribal members to sell or mortgage their allotment land to outsiders in order to pay back taxes.
 The county continued to tax tribal trust land until the 1970s, when federal courts ruled that the tribe could not be taxed without its consent.

+On July 15, 2025 the Omaha Tribal Council unanimously adopted a code allowing for the sale of marijuana to adults over 21 on tribal land, including to non-tribal visitors.
+The reservation was the first in Nebraska to pass regulations for cannabis use.